Latex agglutination test

 The latex agglutination test is a laboratory method to check for certain

-or in a variety of bodily fluids including saliva, urine, cerebrospinal fluid, or blood.
+or in a variety of body fluids including saliva, urine, cerebrospinal fluid, or blood.

 How the Test is Performed